 We talked about this.
 I thought I made myself perfectly clear the last time you came home with one of my kids.
 You are not welcome here.
-I am busy with a real life, working full time and schlepping my three kids to sporting events in which they are mediocre at best.
+I am busy with real life, working full time and schlepping my three kids to sporting events in which they are mediocre at best.
 I don’t have time for your bullshit.

-The only thing worse than listening to my child attempt to play you would be listening to 50 children play you.
+The only thing worse than listening to my child attempt to play you would be listening to fifty children play you.
 You know that happened once on a subway in New York City.
 I would have thrown myself in front of the train just for a moment of goddamn peace and quiet.
 Which brings me to my point.

 You are nothing less than an auditory hijacking.
 I recognize playing an instrument is a national standard guideline taught in elementary schools.
 They choose you because you are cheap and easy.
-You are a cheap, easy, and incapable of producing one pleasing note.
+You are cheap, easy, and incapable of producing one pleasing note.
 You serve no purpose.
 You are like a white crayon.

 You are not teaching my son about music.
 If schools wanted to teach children about music they would play them Tapestry over and over.
 They would read Rachael Yamagata lyrics to help them navigate their future divorce.
 They would have their hopeful musicians watch videos of Freddy Mercury on stage and explain this is what it looks like to feel passion for something.
 No one feels passion for you.
 You are a child’s instrument, like a rectal thermometer.